vwegmayr/dementia-classification/README.rst

 ----------------

 This repository provides a barebone for student projects.
 In order to get started, fork the project to the ise-squad namespace.
+There change the project name and path for the new project.

 Before doing anything you need to build the container: